Mario Ochoa (DJ): Biography

-Born in Medellin (Colombia) Mario's career started in 1999 when he was 18 years old.
+Ochoa was born in Medellín.
+His music career started in 1999 when he was 18 years old.

-In 2003 Mario released his first hit "Habla con la Luna" on Disc Doctor Records which became a huge success on Spain, France, Mexico and South America, being included on more than 70 compilations all over the world.
-That same year, Mario gets even more exposure when he got signed with to "Poolemusic" property of Antoine Clamaran, French dj and producer who helped a lot to grow Mario's career.
-Since then, Mario has signed tracks with many other labels such as Ultra, Universal, 100% Pure, Toolroom Records, 1605 Music Therapy, Great Stuff, Kittball, Juicy Music, Nervous Records, Fine Tune, Pacha Records, Ministry of Sound, Subliminal Records, to name a few.
+In 2003, he released his first track, "Habla con la Luna", on Disc Doctor Records, which found success in Spain, France, Mexico and South America.
+That same year, he was signed to "Poolemusic", owned by French DJ Antoine Clamaran, who helped to grow Ochoa's career.
+Since then, he has released music with labels including Ultra Records, Universal Records, Toolroom Records, Ministry of Sound, and Subliminal Records.
+In 2006, Ochoa launched his own record label, Avenue Recordings.